 Where schools are supporting pupils remotely and sending work home, there is no expectation that lessons must be livestream.
 Effective blended learning enables schools to build this within the existing curriculum that a school has worked hard to develop for their context and to meet the needs of their learners.
+Click here for a one-page summary of our Home-Learning provision.

 All live sessions will adhere to the school's Protocol for children attending online sessions with staff.